 const path = require('path') const os = require('os') BrowserWindow.addDevToolsExtension( path.join(os.homedir(), '/Library/Application Support/Google/Chrome/Default/Extensions/fmkadmapgofadopljbjfkapdkoienihi/4.3.0_0') )

 BrowserWindow.addDevToolsExtension API cannot be called before the

 ready event of the app module is emitted.

-and you can pass the name of the extension to the
+You can pass the name of the extension to the

 Electron only supports a limited set of

 chrome.* APIs for chrome extension features may not work.